p32blo/convert-address-rust/Readme.md

 Commands:
   add      Save a new address
   update   Update a new address
-  get      Retrieve an Address by Id list     List all saved addresses delete   Delete an address
+  save     Add a Address from an existing file get      Retrieve an Address by Id list     List all saved addresses delete   Delete an address